Sodium–sulfur battery: 2011 Tsukuba Plant fire incident

+Early on the morning of September 21, 2011, a 2000 kilowatt NaS battery system manufactured by NGK Insulators, owned by Tokyo Electric Power Company used for storing electricity and installed at the Tsukuba, Japan Mitsubishi Materials Corporation plant caught fire.
+Following the incident, NGK temporarily suspended production of NaS batteries.
+According to a report by TÜV Rheinland additional safety measures were adopted afterwards: "NGK implemented additional safety measures on module and battery level, additional automated quality controls were introduced during cell production, the number of cells per module was reduced and additional fuses installed.
+The interconnection/wiring of the cells was changed so that in case of an internal short-circuit (e.g. due to leakage of conductive material from a cell) subsequent propagation with serious consequences can be reasonably ruled out.
+The additional safety measures implemented mean that the occurrence of incidents with consequences similar to those which occurred in 2011 and earlier (thermal runaway of complete modules, fires) can reasonably be excluded."

 Development

 United States

 Ford Motor Company pioneered the battery in the 1960s to power early-model electric cars.
+In 1989 Ford resumed its work on a Na-S battery powered electric car, which was named Ford Ecostar.
+The car had a 100-mile driving range, which was twice as much as any other fully electric car demonstrated earlier.
+68 of such vehicles were leased to United Parcel Service, Detroit Edison Company, US Post Office, Southern California Edison, Electric Power Research Institute, and California Air Resources Board.
+Despite the low materials cost, these batteries were expensive to produce, as the economy of scale was not achieved during that time.
+Also, the battery life was estimated to be only 2 years.
+However, the program was terminated in 1995, after two of the leased car batteries caught fire.

 As of 2009, a lower temperature, solid electrode version was under development in Utah by Ceramatec.
 They use a NASICON membrane to allow operation at 90 °C with all components remaining solid.

-In 2014 researchers identified a liquid sodium-caesium alloy that operates at 150 °C and produces 420 milliampere-hours per gram.
+In 2014, researchers identified a liquid sodium–caesium alloy that operates at 150 °C and produces 420 milliampere-hours per gram.
 The material fully coated ("wetted") the electrolyte.
 After 100 charge/discharge cycles, a test battery maintained about 97% of its initial storage capacity.
 The lower operating temperature allowed the use of a less-expensive polymer external casing instead of steel, offsetting some of the increased cost associated with using caesium.

 Japan

 The NaS battery was one of four battery types selected as candidates for intensive research by MITI as part of the "Moonlight Project" in 1980.
 This project sought to develop a durable utility power storage device meeting the criteria shown below in a 10-year project.